29 Oct Chayei Sarah; Eliezer, Power of the Paradox (rev.)

 It was as a result of being able to rise above his desire and inner conflict, the paradox of wanting the shidduch for his own daughter, to then carry out his mission in a most rectified way, Eliezer was rewarded with a great gift by G-d by having the ‘curse’ of his ancestry removed.

-There will be times in our lives when we feel that a situation is overwhelming, torn between opposing forces that create a ‘paradoxical angst’.
+There will be times in our lives when we feel that a situation is overwhelming, where we are torn between opposing forces that create a ‘paradoxical angst‘.
 These difficult times hold within them powerful spiritual sparks waiting to be ignited.
 It may be, as it was for Eliezer, that to manage through a difficult situation in a righteous way holds for us great reward.

 Leib Getzel (Lawrence) Lax